 What to do when the Force Quit command still not responding

-- Restart your Mac.
+- Restart your system.

 - Check if there is an update available for the app, as developers are continually making improvements to enhance user experience.
 Updating the app to the latest version may resolve the problem with the freezing app.

 - Clear the app’s cache.
-If you are running low disk space on your Mac, your system and apps may not run smoothly.
+If you are running low disk space on your disk, your system and apps may not run smoothly.
 You can do this with MacCleaner Pro.
 Deleting the cache may help you fix unresponsive apps.

 - If the above steps don’t work, try to reset unresponsive apps or remove and then reinstall them.